ChristianGroentved/TIL/GCP/cloud-run-access-only-internal-network.md

 ```
 The proxy won't be assigned anywhere it just needs to be there.

-Next we need to create a Serverless Network Endpoint Group (NEG)
+Next, we need to create a Serverless Network Endpoint Group (NEG)
 ```shell
  gcloud compute network-endpoint-groups create hello-world-serverless-neg \
   --region=europe-west4 \